Wills, Trusts & Probate

 What happens if I don't name a beneficiary?

-If no beneficiary is named, or if the named beneficiary predeceases you, the assets usually become part of your probate estate and are distributed according to your will or state intestacy laws.
-This can result in delays and additional expenses for your heirs.
-Naming and regularly updating beneficiaries helps avoid probate for these assets and ensures a smoother transfer process.
+If no beneficiary is named or if the named beneficiary predeceases you without a contingent, the asset will typically become part of your probate estate and be distributed according to your will or state intestacy rules.
+That can cause delays and additional costs for your heirs.
+Naming both primary and contingent beneficiaries reduces the risk that an asset will fall into probate and helps preserve your intended distribution plan.

 Can I name a trust as a beneficiary?